TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 1/Revelation 1.8.md

 ---

-I am the Alpha and the Omega, saith the Lord God, who is and who was and who is to come, the Almighty.
+"I am the Alpha and the Omega," says the Lord God, "who is and who was and who is to come, the Almighty."